Michigan Murders: Formation of coordinated task force

 Following the March 24 murder of Maralynn Skelton, police from the five separate jurisdictions where the murderer had abducted or disposed of the bodies of his victims formally combined resources in an effort to compare information and identify the perpetrator.
 Although investigators had informally exchanged information with agencies from other jurisdictions on an irregular basis since the previous summer, no coordination to combine efforts and resources had ensued until the discovery of the third victim definitely linked to the series.
-By early April, each of these law enforcement agencies had collectively assigned twenty investigators to work exclusively upon the four homicides.
+By early April, these law enforcement agencies had collectively assigned twenty investigators to work exclusively upon the four homicides.

 Little physical evidence existed beyond eyewitness descriptions and forensic reports.
 Police had noted (and would continue to note) common denominators in the physical characteristics of the victims, and the manner in which they died: all of the victims had been slender, brunette Caucasians; each (excluding Mixer) had been the recipient of extensive violence inflicted with a blunt and/or bladed instrument prior to her murder; each of the victims' bodies had been found within a 15-mile radius of Washtenaw County; and each victim (excluding Mixer) had received knife wounds to the neck.
 Furthermore, each victim had been found with an item of clothing tied around her neck, and all four victims had been menstruating at the time of her death.
 These factors led police to publicly conclude the same perpetrator was responsible for at least three of the murders thus far committed.